harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-apply-step.md

 ## FAQ

-### Where does the Apply Step Run by Default?
+### Where does the Harness Kubernetes Apply step run by default?

-The namespace specified in the infrastructure defined in the kubernetes or native helm deployment stage.
+In a Kubernetes or Native Helm deployment type, the Apply step runs in the target cluster namespace specified in the Harness pipeline stage **Infrastructure** under **Environment**.

 ### How do I configure the Apply step to run in a different namespace then the one defined in the infrastructure definition?

+Any namespace in the manifest you are deploying takes precedence over the namespace specified in the Harness stage **Infrastructure**.

+You can use a values.yaml file to specify the namespace and reference it in the manifest.

-Any namespace in the entities in the manifest would take precedence over the infrastructure.
-The manifest could  specify the namespace as a values.yaml reference.
-In an Apply step, you can override values.yaml and could specify different namespaces that way, for that particular Apply step.
+In an Apply step, you can override this values.yaml and specify a different namespace for that particular Apply step.